OVULE HARVEST

 My turn.

 Becoming root.
+Becoming shadow.

-A loop played in my mind:
+A loop plays in my mind:

-'Gentlemen of the jury of the courts of justice,
+...Gentlemen of the jury of the courts of justice,

 look down on us the serpents of Eve.